martinpaljak/GlobalPlatformPro/README.md

  * gpcomm - https://code.google.com/p/gpcomm/
    * written in Java
    * incomplete and abandoned
- * JCOP tools, RADIII, JCardManager4, PyApduTool etc
+ * JCOP tools, RADIII, JCardManager4, JLoad, PyApduTool etc
-   * not publicly available open source projects and thus not suitable for this comparision
+   * not publicly available, not cross-platform open source projects and thus not suitable for this comparision

 ## Upcoming releases and major new features
  * T+1 (v0.2.5)